-- Organizational changes to the achieve goals even better (performance improvement).
+- Organizational changes to achieve goals even better (performance improvement).

-However, the nature of the generic performance management cycle is changing as the world around us is changing.
-This affects performance management in organizations, teams and employees.
+However, the nature of the general performance management cycle is changing as the world around us is changing.
+This affects performance management in organizations, teams, and employees.
 See Performance Management: Traditional and Progressive Approaches.

-The purpose of the information in this topic is to convey the core concepts in organizational performance management.
-Your proficiency – skills and abilities – in the concepts would come from applying them over time, especially under the guidance of a person who is highly experienced in apply them, as well.
+The purpose of the information on this topic is to convey the core concepts in organizational performance management.
+Your proficiency – skills, and abilities – in the concepts would come from applying them over time, especially under the guidance of a person who is highly experienced in applying them, as well.

-We are used to thinking of ongoing performance management for employees, for example, setting goals, monitoring an employee’s achievement of those goals, sharing feedback with the employee, evaluating the employee’s performance and then rewarding the employee’s performance.
-For those who did not effectively achieve their goals, the supervisor would work with the employee to increase performance or ultimately to fire the employee.
-That foundational performance management sequence applies to teams, internal recurring activities and organizations, as well.
+We are used to thinking of ongoing performance management for employees, for example, setting goals, monitoring an employee’s achievement of those goals, sharing feedback with the employee, evaluating the employee’s performance, and then rewarding the employee’s performance.
+For those who did not effectively achieve their goals, the supervisor would work with the employee to increase performance or ultimately fire the employee.
+That foundational performance management sequence applies to teams, internal recurring activities, and organizations, as well.

-So OPM involves the recurring activities to establish organizational goals, monitor progress toward the goals and make adjustments to achieve those goals more effectively and efficiently.
-From a systems perspective, the overall goal of performance management is to ensure that the organization and all of its subsystems (recurring processes, teams, departments and employees) are all integrated and aligned together in an optimum fashion to achieve the overall results desired by the organization.
+So OPM involves recurring activities to establish organizational goals, monitor progress toward the goals, and make adjustments to achieve those goals more effectively and efficiently.
+From a systems perspective, the overall goal of performance management is to ensure that the organization and all of its subsystems (recurring processes, teams, departments, and employees) are integrated and aligned together in an optimum fashion to achieve the overall results desired by the organization.
 Here are two more definitions:

 - “The term ‘Performance Management and Measurement’ refers to any integrated, systematic approach to improving organizational performance to achieve strategic aims and promote an organization’s mission and values.”
 Hanine Salem